 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, revenue and expenses, as well as the disclosures of contingent assets and liabilities.
 Because of the inherent uncertainties in this process, actual future results could differ from those expected at the reporting date.
-Significant estimates are required for contracts within our products sales segment that are accounted for under the percentage-of-completed method.
-As of December 31, 2015, we have provided for our estimated costs-to-complete on all of our ongoing contracts.
-However, it is possible that current estimates could change due to unforeseen events, which could result in adjustments to overall contract costs.
-Variations from estimated contract performance could result in material adjustments to operating results.
 Management believes that the estimates and assumptions used are reasonable.